ashleykinard/samples/postmanMcpLocalServer.md

 ## GitHub Copilot CLI

+You can add the MCP server to your Copilot CLI either with OAuth (recommended) or an API key.

 Use the Copilot CLI to interactively add the MCP server:

 ```bash wordWrap
 /mcp add
 ```

+For more information, see the [Copilot CLI documentation](https://docs.github.com/en/copilot/concepts/agents/about-copilot-cli).

 ### Manual installation